NextronSystems/aurora-agent-manual/usage/faqs.rst

     Response Actions: disabled

 The match throttling can be configured with the flags ``--match-burst`` and ``--match-throttling``.
-We recommend keeping it in the default.
-It does not suppress  matches of a certain rule that you haven't already noticed in the defined time frame.
-It throttles numerous matches of a single rule; cases in which a single rule causes numerous matches in the defined time frame, which is typically the cause of a noisy / too sensitive rule.
+We recommend keeping the default.
+It does not suppress  matches of a rule that you haven't already noticed in the defined time frame (each rule triggers at least ``--match-burst`` number of times before being throttled).
+It only throttles numerous matches of a single rule; cases in which a single rule causes numerous matches in the defined time frame, which is typically the cause of a noisy / too sensitive rule.

 Why does the Event ID in the Windows Eventlog differ from the one in the Event Data?
 ------------------------------------------------------------------------------------